We Interrupt This Program: Development

 By October 2018, Marvel Studios was developing a limited series starring Elizabeth Olsen's Wanda Maximoff and Paul Bettany's Vision from the Marvel Cinematic Universe (MCU) films.
 In August 2019, Matt Shakman was hired to direct the miniseries.
 He and head writer Jac Schaeffer executive produced alongside Marvel Studios' Kevin Feige, Louis D'Esposito, and Victoria Alonso.
 Feige described the series as part sitcom, part "Marvel epic".
 The fourth episode, "We Interrupt This Program", was written by Bobak Esfarjani and Megan McDonnell, and shifts the series' perspective to outside the sitcom reality of the previous episodes.
 Schaeffer originally pitched it as being similar to an episode of CSI: Crime Scene Investigation, in order to shift the series to a new genre after taking influence from sitcoms for the first three episodes.
-"We Interrupt This Program" was released on the streaming service Disney+ on January 29, 2021.